-Now with this update, we cover the application of this legislation to Project Management Services and how it can affect you.
+This update covers the application of Security of Payment legislation to project management services and how it can affect you.

 Can project managers use payment claims to recover their fees?

 The Building and Construction Industry (Security of Payment) Act 2009 (ACT) (the “ACT Act”) entitles a person who has undertaken under a “construction contract” to carry out “construction work” or supply “related goods or services” to issue a payment claim under the ACT Act.
 “Construction work” essentially means construction of structures or related infrastructure (roads, services, etc.), including fit-out and cleaning of those structures.
 The term “related goods” means the materials, plant or equipment to be used in carrying out the construction work.
 The term “related services” encompasses:

 - Providing labour to carry out construction work;